Inspired by the very English Peter Cushing of Star Wars (1977), my Yellow Saffron Cake with Amarena Cherries and perfect for tea time.

 No Budget, No Combat Boots!

 Though Peter Cushing was one of the two established stars in the film (Alec Guinness being the other), he still wasn’t exempt from wardrobe challenges, which were largely the result of the meager budget given to director George Lucas for the film.
-For Peter, it was footwear that presented the problem: Peter’s size 12 feet just didn’t work with the much too small combat boots that went with his Tarkin costume.
-After trying to deal with the pain, Peter asked George Lucas if they could work something else out:
+For Peter, it was footwear that presented the problem: Peter just couldn’t get his size 12 feet into the much too small combat boots that went with his Tarkin costume.
+He tried to wear the boots and deal with the pain, but ultimately, Peter had to ask George Lucas if they could work something else out:

 “After the first day’s work I could bear it no longer, so I approached the director, George Lucas.
 ‘Dear Fellow,’ I said, ‘I’m not asking for close-ups, but do you think you could shoot me from the waist up from now on?’
 He consented kindly, and I was allowed to stomp about looking very cross as ‘Grand Moff Tarkin’ for the rest of the film in carpet slippers.”

 Who would have thought that had the camera panned just a little lower, we all would have seen the villainous Grand Moff Tarkin wearing some comically informidable footwear?
-I think it’s so awesome that, despite his star-status, Peter Cushing just rolled with the punches on the Star Wars set, even if that meant working with an incomplete costume.
-The mark of a true English gentleman indeed!
+It’s telling of Peter Cushing’s extraordinary character that, despite his star-status, he just rolled with the punches on the Star Wars set, even if that meant working with an incomplete costume.
+A true English Gentleman indeed.

-Peter Cushing, Saffron Cake with Amarena Cherries, and Star Wars!
+Peter Cushing, Saffron Cake with Cherries, and Star Wars!

 A Few Things!